Smealm/Cloud-saving/RetroArch/README.md

 Ensure RetroArch is installed to `C:\RetroArch-Win64` as this guide is made with the assumption that this is the case.

-Open Ludusavi from your RetroArch folder in your cloud saved location Click on 'Custom Games'
+Open Ludusavi from your Ludusavi folder in your cloud saved location Click on 'Custom Games'
 Click 'Add Game' and name it 'RetroArch'
 Create 2 paths